The Breakers: The Preservation Society of Newport: 1972–present

 At the time of the sale it was reported that over 1.5 million visitors had paid to tour The Breakers since it was first opened to the public in 1948, and that The Preservation Society of Newport then expended some $500,000 on wages (for over 100 full-time and part-time staff), maintenance and upkeep of the property each year.

 Under the sale agreement, Countess Sylvia Szapary, Gladys's daughter, was granted a life tenancy of her mother's modest private apartment on the third floor of the house.
 The apartment reportedly comprised more than half of the third floor on the southern side of the house, within a series of rooms initially used as the living quarters for the sons of Cornelius Vanderbilt II which was decorated by Ogden Codman Jr..
-It reportedly contains eight bedrooms, a living room with ocean views, and a small kitchen converted from a former housekeeper’s room.
+It reportedly contains eight bedrooms, a living room with ocean views, and a small kitchen converted from a former housekeeper's room.
 Access from the museum floors open to the public was said to initially have blocked with infant safety-gate on a staircase connecting the second and third storeys.

 Following Sylvia Szapary's death in 1998, The Preservation Society agreed to allow the family to continue to live on the third floor, which is not open to the public.
 The-then President of the Board of The Preservation Society of Newport reportedly advised Sylvia's children in a letter penned in 1998 that "it will be helpful to us to be able to tell our visitors that the original owners’ great-grandchildren continue to live in the house."

-By 2015, Syvlia's children Paul and Gladys Szapary (grandchildren of Gladys Vanderbilt Szechenyi) were still summering at the Breakers; that year they and other Vanderbilt relatives publicly opposed the Society’s plan for a visitor center on the 13-acre grounds, arguing it would compromise the site’s character, while the Society said the facility would provide accessible ticketing and visitor amenities.
-Following the dispute, the Szapary's vacated the third floor of The Breakers in 2018, which was opened for public tours for the first time in 2024.
+By 2015, Syvlia's children Paul and Gladys Szapary (grandchildren of Gladys Vanderbilt Szechenyi) were still summering at the Breakers; that year they and other Vanderbilt relatives publicly opposed the Society's plan for a visitor center on the 13-acre grounds, arguing it would compromise the site's character, while the Society said the facility would provide accessible ticketing and visitor amenities.
+Following the dispute, the Szaparys vacated the third floor of The Breakers in 2018, which was again opened for public tours in 2024.

 As of 2017, it was the most-visited attraction in Rhode Island, with approximately 450,000 visitors annually.